paulwratt/IchigoJam-BASIC-english/RPi-save-files.md

 Each _.bin_ file is a zero padded file of 1024 length, with no header information.

 Each file starts with the first line number of the BASIC listing.
 It is a 16 bit little endian number (ie written in reverse as two 8 bit bytes).
-I always start my programs with line number `1` so `hexdump -C _n_.bin` will show `01 00`.
+I always start my programs with line number `1`, so `hexdump -C _n_.bin` will show `01 00` as the first two bytes, which equals hex `0001`.

-The next 8 bit byte is and _EVEN_ number between 2 and 254, which represents the number of characters till the end of the line, where a hex `00` is.
-If the _actual_ line length is _ODD_, there wil be extra padding, so hex `00 00`, otherwise the last character will be hex `00`, before the next line number.
+The next 8 bit byte is an _EVEN_ number between 2 and 254, which represents the number of characters till the end of the line, where a hex `00` is located.
+If the _actual_ line length is _ODD_, then there will be extra padding, so hex `00 00`, otherwise the last character will be hex `00`, before the next line number.

-This line length is because the ARM CPU will read in 16 bit values, so when it reads the line lenght it also already has the first letter of that line, and since each line is _0 terminated_ it will need 2 for odd numbered lines.
+This _EVEN_ line length value is because the ARM CPU will read in 16 bit values, so when it reads the line lenght it also already has the first letter of that line, and since each line is _zero terminated_ it will need two zeros for odd numbered line lengths.

-The first "line" is the one printed in a `FILES` command.
+The first "line" is the same line that is printed in a `FILES` command.
 The next line repeats the same format, unless the line number is equal to `0`.
 IchigoJam BASIC is not case sensitive, and does not validate line contents until execution time.

 # Example RPi Save File